kwalski/mysql-redis/readme.md

 ```
 ## Testing

-- Start mysql and redis servers on your local
+- Start mysql and redis servers on your local (host 127.0.0.1, default ports)
 - create user `test_user` with password `test_user` in mysql, no need to give any grants
 - then run
 `npm run test `

 ## Contributing

  Feel free to fork/send PR